 New HMRC Email Phishing Tricks Users for Tax Refunds

 Studies done by Malwarebytes Labs have exposed an old phishing trick being exploited in the wild once again.
-The attacker employed HMRC email phishing attack to pilfer sign in details of emails and payment data of the users.
+The attacker employed HMRC email phishing attack to steal sign in details of emails and payment data of the users.

 The attackers are pulling users by offering tax refunds.
-To notify and to put some pressure on the recipients, they set deadlines in their emails for the users to claim said refunds.
+To notify and to put some pressure on the recipients, they set deadlines in their emails for the users to claim said returns.
 The emails claim to be sent from the UKGOV tax office.
 This email provides a refund of GBP 542.94 to be sent directly into the customers’ accounts.

 How Does It Work

 Since only the researchers at Malwarebytes Labs received such an email, they explained about this new HMRC phishing attack in detail.
-Reportedly, the scam begins by asking the recipient to click on a given link to the “gateway portal”.
+Reportedly, the scam begins by asking the recipient to click on a given link to the “gateway portal.”
 Upon clicking the link, the user reaches a new page that appears like Microsoft Outlook.
 Here, the user will supposedly enter their email and password to the login portal.
 From this point, the attackers gain access to the email login credentials.

 Expect Malawarebytes labs no received such an email; in detail, they informed and explained about the new HMRC phishing attack.
-As per the reports, the scam starts by asking the recipient to click on the given link on the “gateway portal”.
-Once the link is clicked, there will appear a new page that looks like Microsoft Outlook.
+As per the reports, the scam starts by asking the recipient to click on the given link on the “gateway portal.”
+Once the connection is clicked, there will appear a new page that looks like Microsoft Outlook.
 Here, the users will supposedly sign in their email and passwords to a login portal.
-From this point, attacker’s gains access to the email login credentials.
+From this point, the attacker’s gains access to the email login credentials.

 After that, the user reaches a fake HMRC portal that displays a form.
-A tricked user would unknowingly begin entering all the details as asked, thus falling a prey to the hackers.
+A tricked user would unknowingly begin entering all the details as asked, thus falling prey to the hackers.
 The details asked at this stage include users’ name, contact address, contact number, date of birth, mother’s maiden name (a common secret question for most accounts), and card details.

 After that, the users get to a fake HMRC portal that showcases a form.
-In that form users have to enter the details includes name, contact address, contact number, date of birth, mother’s maiden name ( a common secret for most users), and card details.
+In that form users have to enter the details includes name, contact address, contact number, date of birth, mother’s maiden name ( a shared secret for most users), and card details.